orchid00/ReproducibleResearchThings/PITCHME.md

 ---

-Could you all continue your work?
+* Could you all continue your work?
-<span>Would you know where all your data is stored? <!-- .element: class="fragment" data-fragment-index="1" --></span>
+* Would you know where all your data is stored?
-<span>Could you keep running effectively for 1 month? <!-- .element: class="fragment" data-fragment-index="2" --></span>
+* Could you keep running effectively for 1 month?*

 `1 year?`